Parisson/Telemeta/README.rst

 Install
 =======

 Thanks to Docker, Telemeta is now fully available as a docker composition ready to work.
-The docker based composition bundles some powerfull applications and modern frameworks out-of-the-box like: Python, Numpy, Gstreamer, Django, Celery, Haystack, ElasticSearch, MySQL, Redis, uWSGI, Nginx and many more.
+The docker based composition bundles some powerfull applications and modern frameworks out-of-the-box like: Python, Conda, Numpy, Jupyter, Gstreamer, Django, Celery, Haystack, ElasticSearch, MySQL, Redis, uWSGI, Nginx and many more.

 On Linux, first install `Git <http://git-scm.com/downloads>`_, `Docker engine <https://docs.docker.com/installation/>`_ and `docker-compose <https://docs.docker.com/compose/install/>`_ and open a terminal.